$\tau \to \ell +$ invisible through invisible-savvy collider variables

 We refrain from including an {\em (abcd)} case, which would show the `maximal' improvement achievable from both the use of two channels in lieu of one, and the use of more variables.
 In fact, a reliable combination of $\oxt$ and $\oxo$ is not straightforward, because of the different tag, and should be performed on actual data.

-Fig. \ref{fig:ROC_UL} (left) presents a comparison of the performance profiles for the cases discussed above, i.e. {\em (a)} to {\em (d)}.
+Fig. \ref{fig:ROC_UL} (first panel) presents a comparison of the performance profiles for the cases discussed above, i.e. {\em (a)} to {\em (d)}, in the plane of signal efficiency vs. background rejection, yielding the `ROC' curve.
 In the single-variable cases {\em (a)} and {\em (b)}, we use a cut-based approach rather than a BDT/NN, although the optimal cut is obtained by {\tt TMVA}.
 We see that, for $\ma = 1$ MeV, $\pem$ has a larger area-under-curve (AUC) than $\pet$ for any signal efficiency.
-For $\ma = 1$ GeV, the two AUCs are comparable, see fig. \ref{fig:BDT_ROC1GeV}.
+For $\ma = 1$ GeV, the two AUCs are comparable, and we show the corresponding plot in fig. \ref{fig:BDT_ROC1GeV} (left) in the Appendix.
+In the remaining panels of this figure we also show, for the sake of possible reproducibility, the BDT response for both cases $\ma = 1~\MeV$ and $1~\GeV$.